-The Chair had succumbed to the incorporated shareholder paradox:
+The Chair had fallen for incorporated shareholder paradox:

 If a shareholder is a corporation, and all corporations are fictions, incorporated shareholders must be fictions too.

-If the director is right, and if most shareholders are also corporations, logically both must be mere legal fictions incapable of having their own interests.
-This leaves the chair and his fellow directors in a bind - if the corporation doesn't really exists, then each incorporated shareholder doesn't exist.
-In that case, in whose best interest are they supposed to act?
+This leaves the chair and his fellow directors in a bind - if the corporation doesn't really exists and each incorporated shareholder doesn't exist, in whose best interest is the board supposed to act?

 Puzzled, the Chair asks "But surely, the shares are held for the benefit of humans ".

 Not according to one survey by Peetz and Murray.
 Based on their analysis only 3.3% of the shares in the world's very large companies were held by humans.
 Nearly all the shares were held, through a vast network of interposed entities, by a very small number of corporations.
 And, it's not necessarily the case these these corporations are acting as trustees on behalf of humans.
 For the most part, these corporations don't hold shares on trust for individuals.
 Rather, shares are bought as inputs into their business models to create financial products to be sold to individuals to produce profits to be consumed by other corporations.
 Just like a steel company buys iron ore, insurance companies buy shares.

 Exasperated, the chair says "we'll act for the 3.3% then."